okTurtles/group-income/docs/Information-Flow.md

 ###### 2.1 Communication with the server (database)

+GIMessages ("events") are used to represent either the creation of a contract, or an action performed upon that contract.
+When a client sends these messages to the server, they are sent back to everyone who is subscribed to that contract.
+Then, upon receiving a message/event, each client uses it to update their local copy of the contract state.
+That's all done under the selector _'backend/publishLogEntry'_.

-Long story short, the sbp selector `'backend/publishLogEntry'` sends a POST request to the server with the _message_ serialized.
-The server, eventually, through a _websocket_, returns the _message_ back to the client, deserializes and dispatches it to Vuex.
+The sbp selector `'backend/publishLogEntry'` sends a POST request to the server with the _message_ serialized.
+The server will, through a _websocket_, return the _message_ back to the client, deserializes and dispatches it to Vuex.

 Then, [the dispatch event is handled by Vuex at model/state.js](../frontend/model/state.js#L302).
 There, the event is verified and, if all goes right, the message is processed through `sbp`, with the given `selector` (the action), the state based on the `contractId` and the `data`.